chunjy92/chunjy92.github.io/pages/self.md

  **Che Yeol (Jayeol) Chun**

-Having studied liberal arts at Emory, albeit with some emphasis on quantitative methods, I will be attending Brandeis to pursue a Ph.D. in Computer Science in Fall 2018.
+Having studied liberal arts at Emory, albeit with some emphasis on quantitative methods, I am currently a second-year Ph.D. student in Computer Science at Brandeis.

-As of September 2018, I am attending Brandeis as a first-year graduate student.

 **Education**